DepinfoCamille/technical_test_apneal_truong-allie/README.md

 ## Issues

 I was not able to load the models that I built.
-Consequently, I do not have results to present...
-I hope the clean and structured code that I provide will still be of interest to you!
+Consequently, I do not have much results to present... (see *Report.pdf*) I hope the clean and structured code that I provide will still be of interest to you!